FarronF/CompanyApi/company-frontend/README.md

 ```

 This will also set up a proxy based on proxy.conf.json
-By default this requires CompanApi solution to be running on `https://localhost:5001`
+By default this requires CompanyApi to be running on `https://localhost:5001`

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.